fenago/pytest-quick-start-guide/testing-with-pytest/Lab_5.md

 ### What’s Next

-You’ve used conftest.py a lot so far in this book.
+You’ve used conftest.py a lot so far in this course.
 There are also configuration files that affect how pytest runs, such as pytest.ini.
 In the next lab, you’ll run through the different configuration files and learn what you can do there to make your testing life easier.